hjstobart/matlab-random-numbers/README.md

 H ✌️

 ---
+#### Disclaimer:
-_This repository and the code therein may be freely copied and distributed as necessary._
+_This repository and the code therein may be freely copied and distributed as necessary.
+It is being provided solely for information and general illustrative purposes.
+The author will not be responsible for the consequences of reliance upon the code or for numbers produced from using the code._

 #### End User Terms of Service:

-Where appropriate, this repository fall under the GitHub Terms of Service.
+Where appropriate, this repository is in compliance with Section C. Acceptable Use and Section D. User-Generated Content of the GitHub Terms of Service.
 For more information, please see here: https://docs.github.com/en/site-policy/github-terms/github-terms-of-service